Restoring Nature’s Lost Language

 The Lost Words is a book about restoring nature’s lost language.
 This giant award-winning gorgeous book is by writer Robert Macfarlane and illustrator Jackie Morris.
-Called ‘a thing of astonishing beauty’ by Alex Preston of The Observer, this book about wildlife has the added benefit of teaching literature to children, with words that are rapidly vanishing from their vocabulary.
+Called ‘a thing of astonishing beauty’ by Alex Preston of The Observer, this book about wildlife has the added benefit of teaching literature, with words that are rapidly vanishing from vocabulary.

 Replace words like hashtag, voicemail and blog with words like like Dandelion, Otter, Bramble, Acorn, Bluebell, Fern, Heron, Kingfisher, Newt, Otter and Willow.
 This book stands against the disappearance of wild childhood.
 A powerful backlash against the growing gulf between childhood and the natural world.

 Spell Songs is a beautifully presented CD that features exclusive new artwork, and a CD of new music from a wonderful collaboration including Julie Fowlis, Karine Polwart, Seckou Keita, Kris Drever, Kerry Andrew, Rachel Newton, Beth Porter and Jim Molyneux.
-Also sold direct on the website, this is a mixed-media presentation box product, which you can also order.
+Also sold direct on the website, this is a mixed-media presentation box product.

 An outstanding production and keepsake.
 Songlines